 Resistance Wire – Used in building coils for atomizers.
 The wire heats up when an electrical current is applied.
 It is typically made from Nichrome or Kanthal.

 Rebuildable Atomizer (RBA) – This stands for ReBuildable Atomizers.
 Advanced atomizers including RTAs and RDAs, are types of RBA’s.
 They vary in design since they are “rebuilt” by vapers from raw parts.
 Typically the atomizer has a rebuildable base.
 Some have fabric wicks, others have mesh or kanthal.
 Rebuildable atomizers are meant to save on cost.
 Parts are becoming more readily available from e-cigarette companies such as Mt.
 Baker Vapor and discount vape company DirectVapor.

 Rebuildable Dripping Atomizer (RDA) – The RDA lets you add drops of e-liquid directly onto your atomizer as you vape.
 This is called “dripping”.
 The downside is that vapers have to carry a bottle of e-liquid around with them and dripping can get messy.
 Using a squonk box MOD solves this problem.

 Rebuildable Dripping Tank Atomizer (RDTA) – Combine the features of an RBA and an RDA and you’ll get this advanced vaporizer.

-Salt E Liquids – Salt based nicotine e-liquid is becoming more popular with the growth of pod-style vape pens like JUUL.
+Salt E Liquids – Salt based nicotine e-liquid is becoming more popular with the growth of pod-style vape pens.
 Salt based nicotine is not derived from tobacco leaves but carries a cleaner taste and a higher dosage of nicotine.
 Salt E Liquids should never be used in sub-ohm tanks or any dripper styled vape system.